 Over the past three years, we have incurred \$7.5 billion in total research and development and AIPR&D expenses associated with product discovery and development.
 The successful development of our product candidates is highly uncertain and subject to a number of risks.
 In addition, the duration of clinical trials may vary substantially according to the type, complexity and novelty of the product candidate and the disease indication being targeted.
 The FDA and comparable agencies in foreign countries impose substantial requirements on the introduction of therapeutic pharmaceutical products, typically requiring lengthy and detailed laboratory and clinical testing procedures, sampling activities and other costly and time-consuming procedures.
-Data obtained from nonclinical and clinical activities.
+Data obtained from nonclinical activities at any step in the testing process may be adverse and lead to discontinuation or redirection of development activities.
 Data obtained from these activities also are susceptible to varying interpretations, which could delay, limit or prevent regulatory approval.
 The duration and cost of discovery, nonclinical studies and clinical trials may vary significantly over the life of a project and are difficult to predict.
 Therefore, accurate and meaningful estimates of the ultimate costs to bring our product candidates to market are not available.